Keyboard shortcuts

 Memory and ownership

 • Strings: Dart String values are converted with toNativeUtf8().
 The wrapper frees the resulting pointer in a finally block.
-Returned UTF-8 pointers are decoded with toDartString().
+Returned UTF-8 pointers are copied with toDartString() and then released with weaveffi_free_string.

-• Structs: wrappers hold a Pointer<Void>.
+• Structs and interfaces: wrappers hold a Pointer<Void>.
 The dispose() method calls the corresponding _destroy C function.
 Always wrap usage in try/finally:

 final contact = getContact(id);